-The Audit and Risk Committee had its tenth full year of operations and met five times during the year under review.
+The Audit and Risk Committee met four times during the year under review.

 The CEO and Financial Director were invited to attend meetings of the Audit Committee during the year under review.
 In addition to the Chief Executive Officer and Financial Director, the Group Auditor was also invited from time to time.